Juniper/terraform-provider-apstra/docs/data-sources/rack_type.md

 - `count` (Number) Number of Generic Systems of this type.
 - `links` (Attributes Set) Details links from this Element to switches upstream switches within this Rack Type. (see [below for nested schema](#nestedatt--generic_systems--links))
 - `logical_device` (Attributes) Logical Device attributes as represented in the Global Catalog. (see [below for nested schema](#nestedatt--generic_systems--logical_device))
-- `name` (String) Indicates the role of the generic system within the rack.
+- `name` (String) Generic name, must be unique within the rack-type.
 - `port_channel_id_max` (Number) Port channel IDs are used when rendering leaf device port-channel configuration towards generic systems.
 - `port_channel_id_min` (Number) Port channel IDs are used when rendering leaf device port-channel configuration towards generic systems.
 - `tag_data` (Attributes Set) Details any tags applied to the element. (see [below for nested schema](#nestedatt--generic_systems--tag_data))